Ginjinha in Lisbon: 4 Authentic Places to Drink It

 A fact is that many brands market it as ginja.

-How is The Ginjinha in Lisbon Official Drink Made?
+How is Ginjinha Made?

 The Portuguese liqueur is made from an aguardiente of brandy or fortified wine infused with sour cherries, cinnamon, and sugar.